dl-solarity/docs/docs/reference/contracts/libs/utils/TypeCaster.md

 This library simplifies non-obvious type castings.

-Convertions from static to dynamic arrays, singleton arrays, and arrays of different types are supported.
+Conversions from static to dynamic arrays, singleton arrays, and arrays of different types are supported.
 ## Functions info

 ### asUint256Array